conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 ---

-## Fast Flow for Coaches and Consultants
+## Fast Flow for Agile Coaches and Facilitators

 If standups and sprints aren’t solving systemic problems, it’s time to shift focus.
 The Fast Flow Flywheel™️ equips you to surface organizational friction, guide better decisions, and help teams,and leaders, move forward with clarity.